Duration: 4 years full time

 Upon successful completion, you can progress to this degree at Royal Holloway, University of London.

 Your future career

-An Economics, Politics and International Relations degree at Royal Holloway will equip you with an enviable range of transferable skills which combined with the knowledge gained, will make you highly employable.
-It can lead to a broad range of careers in both the private and public sectors and also for professional training in areas such as law, accountancy and management.
+An Economics with Political Studies degree at Royal Holloway will equip you with an enviable range of practical skills and can lead into a variety of career paths.
+The knowledge and skills developed in an economics degree will make you highly employable and can lead to a broad range of careers in both the private and public sectors and also for professional training in areas such as law, accountancy and management.

-Choosing to include a politics based degree into your studies at Royal Holloway provides you with a wide range of important transferable skills, enabling you to approach problems in a rigorous, analytical and critical way and to communicate clearly and concisely in both speech and writing.
+Including politics into your studies at Royal Holloway provides you with a wide range of important transferable skills, enabling you to approach problems in a rigorous, analytical and critical way and to communicate clearly and concisely in both speech and writing.
 Our graduates leave us with skills and knowledge that not only makes them attractive to employers in a broad spectrum of careers, but prepares them for further advanced study and research.

 Fees & funding

 Home (UK) students tuition fee per year*: £9,250